Nee Pathi Naan Pathi

 Nee Pathi Naan Pathi is a 1991 Indian Tamil-language romantic drama film directed by Vasanth and produced by Kavithalayaa Productions.
 The film stars Rahman, Gautami and Heera.
 The music was composed by M. M. Keeravani under the pseudonym Maragathamani.
 The film's title is based on a song from the director's previous film Keladi Kannmanii (1990).
-It was an average success, but Gautami won numerous accolades for her performance, including the Filmfare Award for Best Actress – Tamil.
+It was released on 12 September 1991, and became an average success, but Gautami won numerous accolades for her performance, including the Filmfare Award for Best Actress – Tamil.

 Plot

 Nandha, a young graduate falls in love with Nivedha, an illicit daughter of a venerated judge.
-The man's father learns of the affair; helps his son set up a scene to introduce Nivedha to their dominated mother, Vedavalli.
+The man's father learns of the affair; helps his son set up a scene to introduce Nivedha to their domineering mother, Vedavalli.
 Vedavalli likes the girl immediately and goes on to the Judge's house asking for Nivedha's hand to his first wife and ends up being bashed up.
 The second unmarried wife learns of the scene and begs the judge to give a moral life to their daughter.
 Judge goes to meet Nandha's parents and Vedavalli is not convinced.
 Nandha's father gives him cash asking him to elope with Nivedha.
 Meanwhile, the illicit wife gets arranged to be awarded for her acting skills from the hands of her own-not-publicly-known husband by their drama company chief played by Janagaraj.
 The scenes run parallel.
 As Nivedha elopes with Nandha, the award ceremony happens and when the mother was called to be awarded, she was spotted dead not being able to accept her daughter's eloped marriage.
 When she was shown to fall down, the car in which the couples eloped meets with an accident.

 Few months pass by.
-The couples stay in Ooty where Madhu falls in love with Nandha and that's when it is shown that Nivedha has turned mentally retard after the accident.
+The couples stay in Ooty where Madhu falls in love with Nandha and that's when it is shown that Nivedha has turned mentally disabled after the accident.
 Though Nandha firmly resists the entry of Madhu in his life, he is helpless in needing help to look after Nivedha when he's not at home.
 Janagaraj happens to visit Ooty for a drama and shocked by Nivedha's stage, asks Nandha to go for a booze party.
 Nandha comes back home not conscious.
 Meanwhile, on ill-health issues, Nandha takes Nivedha to a doctor and while treatment, by miracle, Nivedha completely recovers.
 When everyone around is happy, Madhu gets to know of her pregnancy through Nandha.
 She decides to hide it.
 But on the day of Nandha's wedding with Nivedha, Nivedha gets to know.
 On a conversation with Nandha, Madhu and Janarthanan; Nivedha decides to break the wedding against the wishes of everyone.
 In the end, Nandha marries Madhu.